How much can you claim?

 After you’ve been injured in a bicycle accident it can mean you need to take a period of time off work to recover, resulting in lost earnings.
 In more severe cases, where bike accidents cause significant injury, you may find that you are not able to return to work.
 Where this has been the case, cycling accident compensation can help you receive the money you have lost from being out of work, helping to alleviate financial concerns and stress during an already difficult time.

-When you’re involved in a cyclist accident it can have a drastic impact on your life.
+When you’re involved in an accident it can have a drastic impact on your life.
 Claiming cycle accident injury compensation can help you improve your quality of life and regain some of the independence or confidence that you may have lost as a result of the incident.
 Whether your injury was minor or major, we can help you take your claim forward and represent you against those that were responsible for the bicycle accident.
 Our cycle accident solicitors have experience representing those in a similar position and could use their skills to support you too.

 To be eligible to make a bicycle injury compensation claim the incident must not be your fault and must have occurred in the last three years.

 There are lots of different ways that push bike accidents, including bike car accidents, can happen.
-Types of bike accidents include:
+Types of accidents include:

 In some cases, it’s easy to tell if your accident was your fault, for instance if it was caused by a pothole or a manufacturing problem with your bicycle.
 However, in other cases of road cycling accidents, particularly those concerning multiple people, it can be difficult to determine who is at fault.